-To inspect the factors explaining the FDI flows toward MENA economies we have begun by regressing the following simple equation on a number of explanatory variables commonly cited in the empirical literature and usually included in econometric models8.
+To inspect the factors explaining the FDI flows toward MENA economies we have begun by regressing the following simple equation [Eq.1] on a number of explanatory variables commonly cited in the empirical literature and usually included in econometric models9.

-$$FDI{i,t} = \propto_0 + \propto_i X{i,j} + \epsilon{i,t}$$ [Eq.1]
+$$FDI{i,t} = \propto_0 + \propto_i X{i,i} + \epsilon{i,t}$$ [Eq.1]

 Where FDI is the dependent variable expressing the net flows of FDI in million of current US \$ and $X{i,j}$ is a vector of explanatory variables including: the economic growth (Gr) measured by annual percentage growth rate of GDP at market prices, ENERGY (energy production Kt of oil equivalent), Human capital (HumanCap) measured by the average years of schooling and the return to education.
-This indicator of human capital is based on the average years of schooling from Barro and Lee (2013)9 and an assumed rate of return to education, based on Mincer equation estimates around the world, (Psacharopoulos, 1994)10.
+This indicator of human capital is based on the average years of schooling from Barro and Lee (2013)10 and an assumed rate of return to education, based on Mincer equation estimates around the world, (Psacharopoulos, 1994)11.
 The domestic credit provided by banking sector % of GDP (CREDIT), trade openness approximated by the sum of merchandise exports and imports divided by the value of GDP (OPEN), the exchange rate defined as local currency units relative to the U.S. dollar (XR), the number of telephone subscribers per 100 persons (TEL), quality of bureaucracy (BureauQual) and Government Stability (GovStab).
-Data are compiled from the World Bank, UNCTAD, ICRG, OECD and Penn World Tables11.
+Data are compiled from the World Bank, UNCTAD, ICRG, OECD and Penn World Tables12.

 In the first step we run a fixed and random effect model.
 The estimation of Eq.
 [1] by OLS will be considered as benchmark results against which one might compare.
-We rely on a fixed effect model (a random effect specification was rejected by Haussman test) and regressions are estimated with a weighted least-squares procedure, employing a White correction for heteroskedasticity (cross-section weights) to ensure heteroskedasticity-consistent standard errors.
+We rely on a fixed effect model (a random effect specification was rejected by Haussman test) and regressions are